 ENV 356 Climate Change (3-0-3).
 Explores climate systems, the science and politics of climate change, how the climate system works, and the factors that cause the climate to change across different time scales.
 Covers the connection between human activity and the potential social, economic and environmental consequences of climate change.
-Prerequisite: ENV 201 or ENV
+Prerequisite: ENV 100 or ENV 201 or ENV 252.